iamtahasc/Digital-Menu-Ordering-System/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+Unauthorized copying, reproduction, or redistribution of this project without proper credit to the original author is strictly prohibited -see the [LICENSE](LICENSE) file for details.

 ## 👥 Authors